Acaster Selby: Geography

 The village has an area of 1,523 acre.
 It lies 1.3 mi south-east of Appleton Roebuck.

 Demography

 According to the 1881 census the population was 115.
 The 2001 census showed a population of 56 in 20 households.

 Governance

-The Parish is part of joint Parish with Appleton Roebuck and has one seat on its council.
-It is part of the Selby & Ainsty constituency.
-It is part of the Appleton Roebuck Ward of Selby District Council.
-In turn it is part of the Escrick Electoral District of North Yorkshire County Council.
+The Parish is part of joint parish with Appleton Roebuck and has one seat on its council.
+It is part of the Wetherby and Easingwold UK Parliament constituency.
+It is part of the Appleton Roebuck and Church Fenton electoral division of North Yorkshire Council.

 Religion

-The village church of St John the Evangelist dates from 1850.
+St John's Church, Acaster Selby dates from 1850.
 It lies to the south of the village just off Back Lane.
 It is a Grade II Listed Building.